whotwagner/mindwave/README.md

 # Mindwave

 This gem is a library for the Neurosky Mindwave headset.
-It reads out EEG-data from the ThinkGear Serial Stream and offers callback-Methods for processing the data.
+It reads out EEG-data from the ThinkGear Serial Stream and provides callback-methods for processing the data.

 Even if this library is written for the Mindwave-Headset most of the code should work with the Mindwave-Mobile-Headset too.
 The big difference is that the methods "connect and disconnect" are not needed for Mindwave Mobile Headsets.